 You’ve now found your dream theme, yay!
 The next step is to install it on your site.
 Locate the theme files you downloaded after purchase and find the ‘theme-name.zip’ folder.
 Go to Appearance > Themes > Add New and then click Upload Theme.
 Then click Choose File, select the theme zip file and click Install Now.
 Once installed, activate the theme and the required plugins.
 Done!
 You can now view your site with your newly activated theme by clicking on your site name in the admin bar.

 Take a look at the video below showing the process of installing your new theme.

-Don’t be alarmed that your blog looks nothing like the theme you have just purchased once it is installed, it will soon all start coming together once you start adding in your content and configuring the settings, that is the next stage!
+Don’t be alarmed that your blog looks nothing like the theme you have just purchased after installation; it will soon begin to come together once you start adding in your content and configure the settings, that is the next stage!

 5. Getting ready to Launch your First WordPress Blog!

 So far you have purchased a domain and hosting, installed WordPress, chosen and installed a premium theme, and now is the time to start creating your posts and customising the theme to your liking.
-This is the part where you can really have fun and make the theme your own by adding your custom logo, changing the colours, the fonts and the layouts.
-Most customisation options for your theme will be found within the WordPress customiser where you can live preview the changes as you make them.
+This is the part where you can have fun and make the theme your own by adding your custom logo, changing the colours, the fonts, and the layouts.
+Most customization options for your theme are within the WordPress customiser where you can live preview the changes as you make them.

 Once you are happy with how your WordPress blog is looking, and you have some great posts that you just can’t wait to share, you are ready to make your blog live.
 Simply remove the temporary holding page on your dashboard and your blog is now available for the world to see!